 Students use their iPads in each class as:

 - A medium for their direct participation in - and interaction with - the learning process;

 - A means of richer collaboration with their teachers and other students;

 - A tool for completing and submitting assignments.

 “Central Catholic faculty weave technology into the entire curriculum.
-We were one of the first schools in the region to implement a 1:1 learning environment through our iPad initiative, and this is the fourth year that students have been learning problem solving and critical thinking skills through coding during their freshman or sophomore year – a requirement unique to Central Catholic.”
+We were one of the first schools in the region to implement a 1:1 learning environment with our iPad initiative.
+Students learning problem solving and critical thinking skills through coding during their freshman or sophomore year – a requirement unique to Central Catholic.”

 -Mrs. Jodi Linnehan Kriner, Director of Academic & Information Technology

 - Students must purchase a case with a keyboard.
 We recommend the Zagg Ultrathin or Portfolio keyboard cases.
 If students already have a keyboard case or personal preference, they are welcome to use it.

 - We recommend students purchase a stylus for taking notes.